Fluid Vs Fixed Width Design

 Posted: 28th November 2011 | Filed under: Design, Technical

-Author: Matt Keogh, Designer
+Author: Matt Keogh

 Fluid designs are making a comeback on the web, but are they holding us back or allowing us to move forward?